xak2000/nomad/website/source/docs/job-specification/resources.html.md

 ### Network

-This example shows network constraints as specified in the [network][] stanza which require 1 Gbit of bandwidth, dynamically allocates two ports, and statically allocates one port:
+This example shows network constraints as specified in the [network][] block which require 1 Gbit of bandwidth, dynamically allocates two ports, and statically allocates one port: